gautambaghel/vault-secrets-operator-demo/README.md

-# Vault Operator Demo
+# Vault Secrets Operator Demo

-This repository contains some samples on how to use the Vault operator with different Cloud hosted Kubernetes solutions.
+This repository contains some samples on how to use the Vault Secrets Operator (VSO) with different Cloud hosted kubernetes solutions.

 ## Deploy your Kubernetes cluster